Coal and electricity generation

 Major facilities for higher education and training include:

-- Monash University, Gippsland Campus: The only regional “Group of Eight” university in Victoria, Monash Gippsland provides tertiary education to local and international students.
-Faculties include medicine, science, engineering, information technology, business, economics, nursing, humanities, education, art and design.
-Distance education facilities cater for local and international students.
+Federation University, Gippsland Campus: provides tertiary education to local and international students and distance education facilities cater for local and international students.

-- GippsTAFE (Central Gippsland Institute of TAFE): provides educational services to Gippsland, Victoria and overseas.
-GippsTAFE delivers broad-based training programs on and off-site.
+Federation Training: provides educational services to Gippsland, Victoria and overseas with broad-based training programs on and off-site.

-- Apprenticeships Group Australia: One of Australia’s largest leading providers of apprenticeships to industry based in Latrobe City
+Apprenticeships Group Australia: One of Australia’s largest leading providers of apprenticeships to industry.

 Latrobe City is a centre for health services to the broader Gippsland region.
 Contributing significantly to Latrobe City’s economy, Latrobe City offers a comprehensive and high quality health facilities.